02 Digestive Diseases

 Ulcerative colitis can be debilitating and can sometimes lead to life-threatening complications.
 While it has no known cure, treatment can significantly reduce signs and symptoms of the disease and bring about long-term remission.

 Constipation occurs when a person has difficulty emptying the large bowel.
-Home remedies and lifestyle changes can often help resolve it, but sometimes, it may need medical attention.
+Home remedies and lifestyle changes can often help resolve constipation, but sometimes, medical attention is needed.

 Dysphagia is the medical term for difficulty swallowing.
 When dysphagia is mild, it may cause an individual to stop eating for a minute or less.
 Still, when severe, it can prevent an individual from consuming enough calories for adequate nutrition.
 Dysphagia has many causes:

-Abnormalities in the function of the nerves of the brain, throat, and esophagus, whose normal function is necessary to coordinate swallowing, may occur.
+• There may be abnormalities in the function of the nerves of the brain, throat, and esophagus, whose normal function is necessary to coordinate swallowing.

 EPI occurs when your pancreas doesn’t make enough digestive enzymes.
 Sometimes, the enzymes don’t work as they should.
 Enzymes are proteins that cause chemical reactions in your body.
 Digestive enzymes break down food, allowing your body to get nutrients.